16fb/DockerGuide/README.md

 * [Docker official guide](https://docs.docker.com/docker-for-mac/multi-arch/)
 * [Guide i personally started learning from](https://www.padok.fr/en/blog/multi-architectures-docker-iot)
 * [Guy who explains multi-arch](https://medium.com/icetek/understanding-how-docker-multi-arch-images-work-9a7e035e2868)

+## GPU Support
+Windows 10:
+As of writing(13/1/2021), stable version of WSL2 with docker does not support GPU Usage(GPU Passthrough).
+There is a preview / insider build for windows that does allow GPU usage.
+Hopefully by the time you read this, the preview build will have been pushed to live.

+Ubuntu/Mac:
+Possible, refer to `dockerOnUbuntu.md` and `dockerWithGPUOnUbuntu.md` for more details.
 # TODO STUFF TO WRITE
 DockerHub -> Done
 Building + Running Docker containers -> Simple one done